anhtu293/lens-translate/README.md

 ### 3.2 Deploy clusters
-Because the deployment process can be lengthy and complex, a `Makefile` and accompanying `bash` script have been implemented to automate and streamline the entire process.
+Because the deployment process can be lengthy and complex, a `bash` script has been implemented to automate and streamline the entire process.
 It is recommended to use these tools to deploy the system efficiently.
 - Setup env variables: Modify `deployments/env.sh` with your `PROJECT_ID` and `ZONE` of your cluster.
 The zone is used in terraform is `us-central1-c` by default.
 ```
 export PROJECT_ID=YOUR_GCP_PROJECT_ID